spring-board-b2-hate-speech/group-1/Dataset/readme.md

 5. Converted text in the 'tweet' column to lowercase.
 6. Removed leading and trailing whitespaces in the 'tweet' column.
 7. Removed special characters from the 'tweet' column.

+additi_processing.ipynb

+The code performs the following additional cleaning steps:

+1. Tokenization: The text is split into individual words.
+2. Stop Words Removal: Common words that do not add significant meaning are removed.
+3. Stemming: Words are reduced to their root form using PorterStemmer.
+4. Lemmatization: Words are reduced to their base form using WordNetLemmatizer.